DemocracyLab/CivicTechExchange/CONTRIBUTING.md

 Thanks for contributing to DemocracyLab!
 We're glad you want to help us make our platform even better.

-When contributing to this repository, please make sure you have followed the [https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/edit#](Contributor Guide).
+When contributing to this repository, please make sure you have followed the [Contributor Guide](https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/edit#).
 If you have any questions, please reach out to us on Slack.

 ## Pull Request Process